satshakit/satshakit-nero/README.md

 satshakit-nero
 --

-**satshakit nero** is microcontroller board designed around the **ATMega1284P** and the *ATMega328P* chips and it is suitable for advanced drone applications and scenarios in which is needed to have two available microcontrollers.
-The ATMega328P manages the flight with the **[Multiwii](http://www.multiwii.com/)** and the ATMega1284P can be used to inject and override the transmitter stick values (ROLL, PITCH, YAW and THROTTLE) or to manage a set of additional sensors.
+**satshakit nero** is microcontroller board designed around the **ATMega1284P** and the **ATMega328P** chips and it is suitable for advanced drone applications and scenarios in which is needed to have two available microcontrollers.
+The ATMega328P manages the flight with the **[Multiwii](http://www.multiwii.com/)** while ATMega1284P can be used to inject and override the transmitter stick values (ROLL, PITCH, YAW and THROTTLE) or to manage a set of additional sensors.
 In the board there is a jumper to enable or disable the serial communication between the two microcontrollers.

 Here you can have a look on **satshakit-nero board**: